 If someone reports a worker for abusing the company’s trust, these allegations should be taken seriously.
 For example — workers who use company VPN software to the game, download content, or bypass other proxies in the workplace could get the business in hot water down the road.

-Conflict resolution comes with difficult consequences for some individuals, providing a stable and healthy work environment with accountability.
+Conflict resolution has difficult consequences for some individuals, providing a stable and healthy work environment with accountability.

 One challenging part of conflict resolution for leaders is accepting that they must take the first-person approach.

 That means not cowering behind documentation or administration.
-Instead, it’s laying out the consequences of a particular dispute, how they affect the employee, the business, and any future goals.
+Instead, it’s laying out the consequences of a particular dispute and how they affect the employee, the business, and any future goals.

 A leader should let any injured or affected party know what steps are being taken to mend the issue — and how to prevent it from happening in the future.